lelou6666/nimbus-docs/phantom/faq.rst

 =====================================

-In the near future we will add a set of common sensors that will make autoscaling an application trivial.
+In the near future we will add a set of common sensors that will make auto-scaling an application trivial.
 We will also add automated VM contextualization.
 We have many other useful features planned and you can follow our progress on `github <https://github.com/nimbusproject/>`_.

 What is the REST API service?
 =============================

-The REST service API is a AWS Autoscaling Service clone.
+The REST service API is a AWS Auto-scaling Service clone.
 It implements the same protocol, and thus allows you to use the same clients, however it does have some minor semantic differences.